blinkletter/PythonPresentation/_build/html/_sources/start.md

 >**Title**: [Part 2: Please Don't Use "Smooth Lines"](02-CubicSpline.ipynb) <br>
 >**Tools**: *NumPy*, *SciPy*, *matplotlib*, *Pandas*  <br>
 >**Skills**: Importing data from a csv file using the *Pandas* library.
 Basic math operations and math functions using the tools of *NumPy*.
 Math with *NumPy* arrays, formatting numbers in f-strings.
 Simple data visualization using *matplotlib*.
-Data interpolation using fits to spline function in the *SciPy.inetrpolate* sublibrary
+Data interpolation using fits to spline function in the `SciPy.interpolate` sublibrary

 ## Part 3: Uncertainty and Confidence Intervals